vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 Because they had just opened, Ionna actually had a 20 cent/kWh deal, and we only paid $14.05 for that full charge - talk about a deal!
-Even if gas was let's say $3 a gallon in Indiana (I didn't get a photo of gas prices nearby, but in late July after more gas price rises, $3.50 was in the area), that's ~4.5 gallons of gas, only enough for 112 miles in an car of average gas mileage (25 MPG).
+Even if gas was let's say $3 a gallon in Indiana (I didn't get a photo of gas prices nearby, but in late July after more gas price rises, $3.50 was in the area), that's ~4.5 gallons of gas, only enough for 112 miles in an car of average gas mileage (25 mpg).

 We ended up charging for 42 minutes in Lafayette, but that's not because the car needed to - if we were really rushing, we'd hit 80% at keep going, since all EVs (and all battery powered devices)